-Legal Self-Help Centers are located within each of the law libraries.
+Self-Help Legal Centers are located within each of the law libraries.
 These facilities make information available on Illinois law and court procedures for individuals who are unable to retain the services of an attorney for representation in court.
 Internet based resource materials are available through a partnership with Illinois Legal Aid Online.
 Self-Help Center Navigators are present during normal working hours to assist individuals with computer and print resources.
-The Winnebago County Legal Self-Help Center was opened in May 2007.
-In calendar year 2021, the Winnebago County Legal Self-Help Center provided assistance to over 6,333 individuals.
-The Boone County Self-Help Center was opened in May 2008.
-In 2021, the Boone County Self-Help Center provided legal information and forms to over 168 individuals.
+The Winnebago County Self-Help Legal Center was opened in May 2007.
+In calendar year 2022, the Winnebago County Legal Self-Help Center provided assistance to over 6,169 individuals.